Whitney is an expert on piercings and tattoos, with experience in the body modification world.

-- When the blunt stud is shot through your skin, it can get messy.
+- Messiness: When the blunt stud is shot through your skin, it can get messy.
 A wipe of an alcohol or antiseptic pad is not going to remove all those blood particles, however, and piercing guns cannot be properly sterilized.
 They get a lot of use and come into contact with bodily fluid... however, a simple swipe of an alcohol swab between uses is not enough to sterilize the instrument.
 Some claim that the instrument never comes into contact with the skin, but the piercer's hands do, and they're touching the potentially contaminated gun and are further contaminating it with your blood.

-- Mall employees and booth workers generally undergo a whopping two-week course on how to use a piercing gun.
+- Training: Mall employees and booth workers generally undergo a whopping two-week course on how to use a piercing gun.
 That's not a lot of time to teach proper techniques for infection control or healing.

 - Infection Risk: Piercing guns use blunt studs that have butterfly backs.
 These can easily harbor bacteria and gunk, which can infect a new piercing.
 The studs are sometimes made of a low-grade material which cause allergic reaction, scarring, and infection.

-- The gun pinches the back of the jewelry snugly into place, which doesn't allow any room for the piercing to breathe and heal properly.
+- Swelling Risk: The gun pinches the back of the jewelry snugly into place, which doesn't allow any room for the piercing to breathe and heal properly.
 Because the butterfly backing is going to be put on way too tight, you will experience increased swelling (it will swell naturally as part of the healing process, but it will swell worse if it doesn't have room to swell).

 - Designed Just for Earlobes: Although these guns were designed only for piercing earlobes, mall employees also typically offer cartilage piercings and nose piercings with the same instrument.
 Cartilage can easily shatter with the pressure and force of a piercing gun.

 - Aiming and Angles: Piercing guns are hard to aim properly and so the piercing is more likely to be crooked or inaccurate.
 If the employee doesn't have it just right, the stud can go through at an awkward angle or in at a bad placement, which may cause your body to reject the jewelry.